helm/chart-testing/doc/ct_lint-and-install.md

 ### Options

 ```
       --all                        Process all charts except those explicitly excluded.
                                    Disables changed charts detection and version increment checking
       --build-id string            An optional, arbitrary identifier that is added to the name of the namespace a
                                    chart is installed into.
 In a CI environment, this could be the build number or
                                    the ID of a pull request.
 If not specified, the name of the chart is used
       --chart-dirs strings         Directories containing Helm charts.
 May be specified multiple times
                                    or separate values with commas (default [charts])
       --chart-repos strings        Additional chart repos to add so dependencies can be resolved.
 May be
                                    specified multiple times or separate values with commas
       --chart-yaml-schema string   The schema for chart.yml validation.
 If not specified, 'chart_schema.yaml'
                                    is searched in the current directory, '$HOME/.ct', and '/etc/ct', in
                                    that order.
       --charts strings             Specific charts to test.
 Disables changed charts detection and
                                    version increment checking.
 May be specified multiple times
                                    or separate values with commas
       --check-version-increment    Activates a check for chart version increments (default: true) (default true)
       --config string              Config file
       --debug                      Print CLI calls of external tools to stdout (Note: depending on helm-extra-args
                                    passed, this may reveal sensitive data)
       --excluded-charts strings    Charts that should be skipped.
 May be specified multiple times
                                    or separate values with commas
       --helm-extra-args string     Additional arguments for Helm.
 Must be passed as a single quoted string
                                    (e.g. "--timeout 500 --tiller-namespace tiller"
   -h, --help                       help for lint-and-install
       --lint-conf string           The config file for YAML linting.
 If not specified, 'lintconf.yaml'
                                    is searched in the current directory, '$HOME/.ct', and '/etc/ct', in
                                    that order
       --namespace string           Namespace to install the release(s) into.
 If not specified, each release will be
                                    installed in its own randomly generated namespace.
       --release-label string       The label to be used as a selector when inspecting resources created by charts.
                                    This is only used if namespace is specified. (default "app.kubernetes.io/instance")
       --remote string              The name of the Git remote used to identify changed charts (default "origin")
       --target-branch string       The name of the target branch used to identify changed charts (default "master")
+      --validate-chart-schema      Enabled validation of the schema (default: true) (default true)
       --validate-maintainers       Enabled validation of maintainer account names in chart.yml (default: true).
                                    Works for GitHub, GitLab, and Bitbucket (default true)
-      --no-chart-schema-validation  Disable schema validation (default: false).
-      --no-yaml-lint                Disable lint validation (default: false).
+      --validate-yaml              Enabled validation to lint the yaml files (default: true) (default true)
 ```

 ### SEE ALSO

 * [ct](ct.md)	 - The Helm chart testing tool

-###### Auto generated by spf13/cobra on 17-Nov-2018
+###### Auto generated by spf13/cobra on 19-Dec-2018